-Polycystic ovarian syndrome is a chronic condition and a common cause of infertility among women.
+Polycystic ovarian syndrome is a chronic condition and a common cause of infertility.
 It is characterised by abnormal growth and release of eggs from the ovaries.
 A hormonal imbalance results in enlarged ovaries containing several small cysts (fluid-filled sacs).
-It is most common in women of child bearing age and is rare after menopause.
+It is most common in child bearing age and is rare after menopause.

 What causes PCOS?